Lactase persistence: Central Asia

 In Central Asia, the causal polymorphism for lactase persistence is the same as in Europe (T*13910, rs4988235), suggesting genetic diffusion between the two geographical regions.

 It is indicated that the allele responsible for lactase persistence (T*13910) may have arisen in Central Asia, based on the higher frequency of lactase persistence among Kazakhs who have the lowest proportion of "western" gene pool inferred from admixture analysis from autosomal microsatellite data.
 This, in turn, could also be an indirect genetic proof of early domestication of horses for milk products as recently attested from archaeological remains.
 In Kazakhs, traditionally herders, lactase persistence frequency is estimated to 25–32%, of which only 40.2% have symptoms and 85–92% of the individuals are carriers of the T*13910 allele.

 South Asia

 In South Asia, the dominant causal polymorphism for lactase persistence is the same as in Europe (T*13910, rs4988235), suggesting genetic diffusion between the two geographical regions.
-A 2012 study, of 2284 individual across the region, identified an average frequency of 10.3% for the mutation, though varying in prevalence from 0.8% among the Tibeto-Burman speakers to 18.4% among Indo-European speakers; the west of India hosting the highest incidents of the derived allele.
-Additionally approximately 3.4% of the population possessed one of the other known mutations.
+A 2012 study, of 2284 individual across the region, identified an average frequency of 10.3% for the allele, though varying in prevalence from 0.8% among the Tibeto-Burman speakers to 18.4% among Indo-European speakers; the west of India hosting the highest incidents of the derived allele.
+Additionally approximately 3.4% of the population possessed one of the other known alleles.